-'''

 Parameters name (str) - The name of the stream.
-This will be requested anew at every call init(name)
+This will be requested anew at every call \init\\(name) Initialize self.
+See help(type(self)) for accurate signature.

-'''

 '''

 IPython.testing.globalipapp.get_ipython()

 IPython.testing.globalipapp.xsys(self, cmd)

 Replace the default system call with a capturing one for doctest.

 IPython.testing.globalipapp.start_ipython()

 Start a global IPython shell, which we need for IPython-specific syntax.

 '''